chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 1: Naive implementation

 The naive implementation involves each GPU thread computing the euclidean distance between one coordinate and every other coordinate, which means each GPU thread will compute n euclidean distance out of n x n euclidean distance matrix.
 Therefore, each block of thread compute (n * blocksize) euclidean distance.
 In CUDA programming model, threads are execute by warp, which is a group of 32 threads that executes the same instruction simultaneously(Single Instruction Multiple Threads).
 The minimum memory transaction by a warp is 32 bytes adjacent data (also known sector), which means a warp need four memory transaction to write 32 float data type to global memory if the data are adjacent.
 For kernel 1, where the data written to global memory are not adjacent(coalesced), a warp will need 32 memory transaction(1024bytes) to write 32 float data type to global memory, which leads to the waste of 992 bytes of memory bandwith per warp.
+The kernel 1 function has a compute throughput and memory throughput of 475 GFLOPS and 233 GB/s based on nsight compute.

 ```cuda